Haoyu-R/How-to-Manage-TinyML-at-Scale/semantic_schema/README.md

-# semantic schemas of CEP rule and NN model
+# semantic schemas of NN model

-This is a place where we host the RDF semantic schema of CEP rule and NN model
+This is a place where we host the RDF semantic schema of NN model